MCP Server

 3. Verify

-In Claude Code, type /mcp — you should see mneme listed with three tools.
-Try asking Claude to search your memories.
+In Claude Code, type /mcp — you should see mneme listed with tools available.
+Try asking Claude to search your team's memories.

 search_memories